 Better Together puts into practice the adage about needing villages to raise children.
-In Jack’s case, a host family, Ryan, and Chelsea, has taken him in.
-Like most Better Together volunteers, the couple isn’t rich in finances, only in spirit.
+In Jack’s case, a host family, newlyweds Ryan and Chelsea, has taken him in.
+Like most Better Together volunteers, the couple isn’t rich in finances, but they are wealthy in spirit.
 Community members help meet Jack’s needs, offering toys, diapers, gift cards, and the like.

-Unlike the foster care system, this arrangement is voluntary, very personal, empowering relationships, and frequent contact.
+Unlike the foster care system, this arrangement is voluntary, personal, and empowering.
 Ryan and Chelsea, along with Kyrstal’s volunteer coach and our professional team, remain in daily contact with Kyrstal.
-It is this community effort that, hopefully, will strengthen this little family and have Kyrstal and Jack reunited as soon as possible.
+It is this community effort that, hopefully, will strengthen this little family and lead to the happy ending we pray for for every family we serve.